skrey/yellow-extensions/features/traffic/README.md

 ## How to install plugin

 1. [Download and install Datenstrom Yellow](https://github.com/datenstrom/yellow/).
-2. [Download plugin](https://github.com/datenstrom/yellow-plugins/raw/master/zip/traffic.zip).
+2. [Download plugin](https://github.com/datenstrom/yellow-extensions/raw/master/zip/traffic.zip).
 If you are using Safari, right click and select 'Download file as'.
 3. Copy `traffic.zip` into your `system/plugins` folder.

 To uninstall delete the [plugin files](update.ini).

 ## How to create traffic analytics

-The traffic analytics are available at the [command line](https://github.com/datenstrom/yellow-plugins/tree/master/command).
+The traffic analytics are available at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command).
 It shows referring sites, popular content, files and search queries.
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php traffic`, you can add optional days, location and file name.
 See example below.

-This plugins analyses your web server logfiles, use [Matomo](https://github.com/datenstrom/yellow-plugins/tree/master/matomo) for more detailed web analytics.
+The extension analyses your web server logfiles, use [Matomo](https://github.com/datenstrom/yellow-extensions/tree/master/features/matomo) for more detailed web analytics.

 ## How to configure traffic analytics